Mellanox/EC/README.md

         ./configure --prefix=/usr/ --libdir=/usr/lib64/
 2. It is highly recommended to install ConnectX®-4 on PCIe3.0 x16, and ConnectX®-4 Lx on PCIe3.0 x8 slot for better performance.
+3. Use block size aligned to 64 bytes to avoid copying to remainder to internal buffers.

 ### Limitations
-1. Buffers must be align to 64 bytes.
-2. Thread safety - Single thread per encoder/decoder.
+1. Thread safety - Single thread per encoder/decoder.
-3. Using mlx5_0 device as default.
+2. Using mlx5_0 device as default.

 ### Build
 1. make